ipython/ipython/docs/source/parallel/parallel_process.rst

 .. sourcecode:: python

-    # To keep persistant task history in MongoDB:
+    # To keep persistent task history in MongoDB:
     c.MongoDB.database = 'tasks'

     # and in SQLite: